 - Hanging around negative people

-It takes a lot of discipline to eliminate these time wasters, but believe me, you will thank yourself later for doing that.
+It takes a lot of discipline to eliminate these time wasters, but you will thank yourself later.

 What things drain you?